Seneca – On the Creation of Earthquakes: Release

+It was released in cinemas on 23 March 2023.

+It was reported in December 2022 that Picture Tree Intl, a Berlin-based sales company has taken up the sale of the film.

 Reception

-On the review aggregator Rotten Tomatoes website, the film has an approval rating of 20% based on 5 reviews, with an average rating of 1.7/10.
+On the review aggregator Rotten Tomatoes website, the film has an approval rating of 29% based on 7 reviews, with an average rating of 1.7/10.

 Wendy Ide for ScreenDaily wrote in review that "It’s a film that features a lot of empty posturing, extravagant wigs, distracting set design full of stuff that is inexplicably on fire in the background, and numerous over-masticated performances."
 Stephen Farber of The Hollywood Reporter calling the film "lame historical lampoon" wrote, "The problem is with the underlying conception.
 Schwentke’s attempt to create a parable of the decline of the American empire seems mainly forced and fatuous."